Armenian–Azerbaijani war (1918–1920): Sovietization of Armenia, December 1920

 On 4 December 1920, when the Red Army entered Yerevan, the government of the First Republic of Armenia effectively surrendered.
 On 5 December, the Armenian Revolutionary Committee (Revkom), made up of mostly Armenians from Azerbaijan, also entered the city.
 Finally, on 6 December, Felix Dzerzhinsky's dreaded secret police, the Cheka, entered Yerevan, thus effectively ending all existence of the First Republic of Armenia.

 The Armenian Soviet Socialist Republic was then proclaimed, under the leadership of Gevork Atarbekyan.
-On 18 February 1921, a national revolt against Bolsheviks started.
+On 18 February 1921, a national revolt against the Bolsheviks started.
 Gen. Garegin Nzhdeh, commander Garo Sasouni and the last Prime Minister of independent Armenia Simon Vratsyan took the lead of the anti-Bolshevik rebellion and forced out the Bolsheviks from Yerevan and other places.
 By April, the Red Army reconquered most part of Armenia.
 However, Atarbekyan was dismissed and Aleksandr Miasnikyan, an Armenian high-ranking Red Army commander, replaced him.
 Garegin Nzhdeh left the Zangezur mountains after the Sovietization of Armenia was finalized in July 1921, leaving Azerbaijani-populated villages cleansed of their population.
 Persuaded by Soviet leadership, Zangezur had already been ceded by Azerbaijan to Armenia in November 1920 as a "symbol of friendship".

 Treaty of Kars, 23 October 1921

 The violence in Transcaucasia was finally settled in a friendship treaty between Turkey and the Soviet Union.
 The peace Treaty of Kars was signed in Kars by representatives of the Russian SFSR, Azerbaijan SSR, Armenian SSR, Georgian SSR and Turkey.
 Turkey had another agreement, the "Treaty on Friendship and Brotherhood", also called the Treaty of Moscow, signed on 16 March 1921 with Soviet Russia.

-By this treaty, Nakhichevan was granted the status of an autonomous region under Azerbaijan's protectorate, on the condition that the rights for protectorate would never be transferred to a third state.
+By this treaty, Nakhichevan was granted the status of an autonomous region under Azerbaijan's protectorate, on the condition that the rights for the protectorate would never be transferred to a third state.
 Turkey and Russia became guarantors of Nakhichevan's status.
 Turkey agreed to return Alexandropol to Armenia and Batumi to Georgia.